 We Help You Through the Season

-Once your gardens are planted, you will receive email tips and reminders every week through the season with all the things you need to know to be successful your first season.
+Once your gardens are planted, you will receive email tips with all the things you need to know to be successful in your first season.

-We also offer educational and maintenance garden visits so you can learn from us through the season.
+We also offer full garden maintenance through the season.